hacks-guide/Guide_Wii/docs/faq.md

 ::: info

-For the [BlueBomb](bluebomb), [str2hax](str2hax), or [FlashHax](flashhax) exploits, you do not need an SD card to hack your Wii.
-However, it is highly recommended to utilize one for homebrew and other tasks.
+For the [BlueBomb](bluebomb), [str2hax](str2hax), and [FlashHax](flashhax) exploits, you do not need an SD card to hack your Wii.
+However, it is highly recommended to use one anyway for homebrew and other tasks.

 :::